MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Map

 The `Map k v` type represents a finite map (sometimes called a dictionary) from keys of type `k` to values of type `v`.
 A Map is strict in its keys but lazy in its values (by default we use [Data.Map.Lazy](https://hackage.haskell.org/package/containers/docs/Data-Map-Lazy.html).
-You should use [Data.Map.Strict](https://hackage.haskell.org/package/containers/docs/Data-Map-Strict.html) instead if you will eventually need all the values stored and/or the stored values are not so complicated to compute (no big advantage of laziness).
+You may use [Data.Map.Strict](https://hackage.haskell.org/package/containers/docs/Data-Map-Strict.html) instead if you will eventually need all the values stored and/or the stored values are not so complicated to compute (no big advantage of laziness).

 ```
 Prelude> import Data.Map